jeremymiller00/Jeremy-Miller/README.md

 Here's my [resume](Jeremy_Miller_Resume.pdf).
 Here's some of my [writing](posts/toc.md).

+## Product Manager, Data Science
+### Restructure Steering Group to Meet Business Needs

+### Develop Vision for Data Science as a Set of Shared Services

+### Build Out ProQuest Backlog

+### Institute Framework Product Level Metrics for New Projects

+### Grow Data Science Internship from Single Case to Ongoing Program

-## Project Currently in Production / Completed
+## Machine Learning Project Currently in Production / Completed
 ### Gradient Boosted Tree Model for Scholarly Reference Matching
 * Given a reference from a scholarly journal article, match it to its source in a database.
 * XGBoost model with Bayesian hyperparameter optimization.